VIE Consolidation Model: Identifying Primary Beneficiary; Reporting and Disclosure Rules (Portfolio 5175)

 This Portfolio is the second of two Portfolios dedicated to coverage of VIEs.
 The first Portfolio, APP 5174, VIE Consolidation Model: Identifying Variable Interests and Entities Considered VIEs, focuses on the scope of the VIE consolidation model, the identification of variable interests and the identification of variable interest entities.

-This Portfolio may be cited as Bloomberg BNA Tax and Accounting Portfolio 5175, Starczewski and Sebik, VIE Consolidation Model: Identifying Primary Beneficiary; Reporting & Disclosure Rules (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5175, Starczewski and Sebik, VIE Consolidation Model: Identifying Primary Beneficiary; Reporting & Disclosure Rules (Accounting Policy and Practice Series).

 Table of Contents